To find the winner of the 2016 Skye Photo Challenge there are 3 rounds of judging.

 The top ten images will be showcased here from Sunday 6th to Saturday 12th Nov.
 Your votes decide who gets the prizes.

-Nick Hanson Nick is an award winning photographer with many years experience under his lens cap.
+Nick Hanson Nick is an award winning photographer with many years of experience under his lens cap.
 He covers both landscapes and wildlife for his job on the Isle of Skye where he hosts workshops and other photography services.
 “Skye is unique in its scenery and special in its wildlife and lifestyle traditions.
 Seeing these every day is something difficult to get tired of.
 To have the opportunity to see it through other photographer’s eyes is something I am looking forward to”.
 Nick is no stranger to photo competitions as he is the current Photographer of the Year here in Scotland.

 Harry Martin Harry is a zoologist and a lover in all things natural.
 He spends his time exploring both the landscapes and wildlife of Skye with his camera.
 He was recently crowned the winner of the Land category of the 2016 Scottish Nature Photography Awards, so he knows a thing or two about what it takes to win a competition like this.
 “I love judging photo competitions, especially when I know the subject so well.
 I’ll be looking for images which hold my attention and have something special about them”.